 There are several reasons why someone who’s been infected with COVID-19 should still get the vaccine when they’re eligible.
 This includes people who have serious cases, involving hospitalization, as well as mild and even asymptomatic infections.

 Why Should I Get the COVID-19 Vaccine If I Have Already Been Infected?

-Your Natural Immunities Don’t Last Forever
+Your Natural Immunities to COVID-19 Don’t Last Forever

 Once you’ve recovered or otherwise been cleared of the coronavirus, your level of antibodies will begin to wane.
 Remember, everybody will respond differently, and this virus is still relatively new.
 So, science doesn’t yet have enough data to predict how long antibody protection will last from one person to another.

 To further complicate this ever-changing landscape, the initial immunity acquired through infection varies from case to case, too.
 Some serious infections are so intense that the patient’s immune system is overwhelmed and their immune memory doesn’t fully develop.
 Similarly, it’s common in mild cases that a patient’s immune system doesn’t form enough antibodies.

 So everyone needs the renewed protection provided by the vaccine.

 How Long After My Coronavirus Infection Should I Get the Vaccine?

 It’s rare for reinfection to occur in the first 90 days after recovery, but significant reductions in immunities due to neutralizing antibodies begin in the first few months.
 If you’ve had the virus and completed a quarantine period, you can receive the vaccine when it’s offered to you.